bespokejs/generator-bespoke/README.md

 $ npm install -g generator-bespoke
 ```

-You can check that the generator installed properly and view its usage statement by running:
+You can verify the generator installed properly and view its usage statement by running:

 ```base
 $ yo bespoke --help